pjbatista/decimal.js-i18n/README.md

 ---

-From now on, the method `toLocaleString` will be available on the `Decimal` prototype:
+From now on, the method `toLocaleString` will be available on the `Decimal` prototype.
+It accepts ALL locales available to :

 ```javascript
 pi.toLocaleString('ar', {